JaxGaussianProcesses/GPJax/docs/contributing.md

   $ pre-commit install
   ```

-  Please ensure you have done this before commiting any files.
+  Please ensure you have done this before committing any files.
 If
   successful, this will print the following output `pre-commit installed at
   .git/hooks/pre-commit`.